2018 North Carolina QSO Party Contest Rules

 Members of the North Carolina QSO Party committee may participate but are not eligible for individual awards.
 A committee member's participation within a club category activation does not disqualify that club from award eligibility.

-Bonus Club stations NI4BK aboard the battleship USS North Carolina and W4DW are not eligible for awards.
+Bonus Club stations NI4BK aboard the battleship USS North Carolina, W1VOA Voice of America, NC4QP NC QSO Party hallmark station, and W4DW are not eligible for awards.
 Entrants in bonus counties are eligible for awards.